 - In-stock inventory.

-From August 16, 2020 until the end of the year, if your IPI score falls below 500, your account will be subject to storage volume limits for standard-size, oversize, apparel, and footwear items.
+As of January 1, 2022, the IPI threshold for storage limits is 400 (down from 450.)
+This means that if your IPI score falls below 400, your account will be subject to storage volume limits for standard-size, oversize, apparel, and footwear items.
 I’ll show you how to find this information in the next section.

 How to find your IPI score